-29.2% of companies within the portfolio align with the goal of limiting temperature increase to below 2°C. 0.0% of companies within the portfolio align with the goal of limiting temperature increase to below 1.5°C. The portfolio implied temperature is greater than 2.0°C, driven primarily by one fund that had an outsized emission profile and associated implied temperature rise metrics as at 31 July 2024.
-Exposure to this fund is approximately 1% of the portfolio.
+57.5% of companies within the portfolio align with the goal of limiting temperature increase to below 2°C. 31.5% of companies within the portfolio align with the goal of limiting temperature increase to below 1.5°C.

+The portfolio implied temperature is greater than 2.0°C, driven primarily by holdings in the industrials and energy sectors that had outsized emission profiles and associated implied temperature rise metrics as at 31 July 2024.
+Looking at all underlying holdings of the portfolio, the implied temperature rise metrics range from 1.3°C to 10.0°C as at 31 July 2024.